 - 1. Ethos statement

 - 2. Introduction

 - 3. Statutory framework

 - 4. Key roles and responsibilities

 - 5. Training

 - 6. Recognising concerns signs and indicators of abuse

 - 7. Specific safeguarding issues

+- 8. Children potentially at greater risk of harm

-- 8. Curriculum
+- 9. Curriculum

-- 9. Online safety
+- 10. Online safety

-- 10. Peer on peer abuse
+- 11. Peer on peer abuse

-- 11. Procedures
+- 12. Procedures

-- 12. Information sharing, record keeping and confidentiality
+- 13. Information sharing, record keeping and confidentiality

-- 13. Managing allegations made against teachers, including supply teachers, other staff, volunteers and contractors.
+- 14. Managing allegations made against teachers, including supply teachers, other staff, volunteers and contractors.

-- 14. Use of premises for non-activities
+- 15. Use of college premises for non-college activities

-- 15. Whistleblowing
+- 16. Whistleblowing

-- 16. Useful contacts and links
+- 17. Useful contacts and links

-- 17. Appendix A further information on specific safeguarding issues
+- 18. Appendix A further information on specific safeguarding issues

-- 18. Appendix B recording form for safeguarding concerns
+- 19. Appendix B recording form for safeguarding concerns

-- 19. Appendix C body map
+- 20. Appendix C body map

-Date Author Impact Ass Issue Review Date Quality App Section Page

-Sept Colin Shaw/ Sarah- 23 Sept 21 1 1
+Date Author Impact Ass Issue Review Date Quality App Section Page Sept 21 Colin Shaw/ Sarah- 24 Sept 22 1 2 of 44 - Louise Neesam

-20 Louise Neesam

-Child Protection and Safeguarding Policy Framework
+College Child Protection and Safeguarding Policy Framework

 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+In order to fulfil this responsibility effectively, all staff should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.